One day I was giving a brief presentation about the concept of monotheism and the religion of Islam for a group of Latinos in Spanish language.

-- Islam deprived her from having the title ” a single mother” responsible for children abandoned by their father, who was in a relationship with their mother without controls or responsibility.
+- Islam exempted her from having the title ” a single mother” responsible for children abandoned by their father, who was in a relationship with their mother without controls or responsibility.

 - Islam protected her and honored her from being a humiliating mistress without rights, and gave her the opportunity to be a second or third wife with rights equal to the first.

-- Islam had mercy on her by depriving her from working in nightclubs, pubs, and brothels to earn money.
+- Islam had mercy on her by exempting her from working in nightclubs, pubs, and brothels to earn money.

 - Islam gave a woman a completely independent personality.
 She can make any contract or bequest in her own name.
 She is entitled to inherit in her position as mother, wife, sister, and daughter.